phalcon/blog/_posts/2019-03-18-discord-deploy-notifications.md

 ![Successful build on Discord](/assets/files/discord.png "Successful build on Discord")

-If you wish to see the integration in action, you can stop by our [Discord](https://phalcon.link/discord) server and say hi!
+If you wish to see the integration in action, you can stop by our [Discord](https://phalcon.io/discord) server and say hi!

-<3 Phalcon Team